 Key Takeaways

-• AI-driven website traffic is still small, but it’s growing fast—up seven times since last year.
+• AI-driven website traffic is still small, but it’s growing fast—up 9.7x since last year. (ahrefs)

 • Visitors from AI platforms usually spend more time on websites compared to regular search traffic.